 Olive Juice Benefits

 For any muscle to move in the body, sodium is needed along with other electrolytes and minerals.
 This means that getting a healthy supply of sodium from olive juice (in moderation) is a good thing for our health.

-Again, all olive juice consumption should be done in moderation, as it is extremely high in sodium.
+Word of Caution: Brine consumption should be done in moderation, as it is extremely high in sodium.

-How to Use Olive Juice in Cocktails
+How to Use Olive Juice in Cocktails?

 - Bloody Mary – Mix 4 cups of tomato juice, 2-3 shots of vodka, 1 tablespoon of olive juice, a dash of hot sauce, 1 teaspoon of Worcestershire sauce, and a dash of celery salt and pepper.
 Garnish with a celery stalk, pickle or olive spear.